genesiscommunitysuccess/docs/docs/04_tutorials/03_datapipeline-application/03_declare_source_and_mappers.md

 sources {

     postgres("trade-pipeline") {
-        hostname = "localhost"
+        hostname = "alpha.west.master"
         port = 5432
         username = "postgres"
-        password = "CantTell11*"
+        password = systemDefinition.getItem("CdcPostgresPassword").toString()
         databaseName = "postgres"

     }
 }
 ```

-the next step is to declare the mapper for each table.
+The next step is to declare the mapper for each table.
 In our case we are only interested in one table - `trades`.

 ## Declare the Mapper